©

-Reblochon J.cathala Ot Le Grand BornandReblochon J.cathala Ot Le Grand Bornand
+Reblochon J.cathala Ot Le Grand Bornand

-Savoie Reblochon, much more than just a cheese…
+Reblochon from Savoie: much more than just a cheese…

 Dairy Reblochon and farmhouse Reblochon

-• the cheese is made once a day
+• The cheese is made once a day

 • the milk used is collected from several farms

-• production can be mechanised
+• production may be mechanised

 • the cheese is made in a cooperative or cheese dairy within 24 hours of milking

-• Reblochon cheese has a red casein tablet
+• Reblochon contains a red casein tablet

-• Reblochon has a green casein tablet and a Reblochon fermier logo on its packaging
+• Reblochon features a green casein disc and a ‘Reblochon fermier’ logo on its packaging

 • a Protected Designation of Origin (PDO) since 1958

-• reblochon cheese contains just 27% fat!
+• Reblochon contains only 27% fat!

 Spring